 3 shark attacks at the same Florida beach within 24 hours

-Three people were bitten by a shark within a 24-hour span at a Florida beach.
-It happened Sunday at New Smyrna Beach.
+Three people were bitten by a shark within a 24-hour span at a Florida beach on Sunday.
+It happened at New Smyrna Beach.
 The community is known as the "shark bite capital of the world."

 A Nashville man was standing in knee-deep water when a shark bit his right foot.
 He was treated for minor lacerations.